infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 ## Passing Props
-- use camelCase for props
+- use camelCase for prop names
 - use double quotes for JSX attribute values if you are passing them as a *string*

 ``` javascript